Fruit Tree and Vine Care Calendar

-- Liqui-Cop (product must contain at least 30% copper) once each at the end of November, December and January.
-Three dormant sprays of Liqui-Cop mixed with Horticultural Oil (2 tsp.
-Copper plus 8 tbsp. oil in one gallon of water.)
+- Monterey Liqui-Cop® (product must contain at least 30% copper) once each at the end of November, December and January.
+Three dormant sprays of Monterey Liqui-Cop® mixed with Horticultural Oil (two teaspoons Copper plus 8 tablespoons of oil in one gallon of water.)

-- Remove and dispose of leaves in fall.
-Give one treatment same as #1 (above) plus another spray 1 or 2 weeks after petal fall.
+- Remove and dispose of leaves in the fall.
+Give one treatment same as #1 (above) plus another spray one to two weeks after petals fall.

-- If trees show sufficient shoot growth and good fruit set the previous season, fertilization may not be needed, especially for mature trees.
+- If trees show enough shoot growth and good fruit set the previous season, fertilization may not be needed, especially for mature trees.

-- All stone fruit: Remove and dispose of fruit mummies and rotting fruit in fall.
+- All stone fruit: Remove and dispose of fruit mummies and rotting fruit in the fall.
 Prune out infected twigs and branches during dormancy.
-Spray with Liqui-Cop, and Horticultural Oil.
+Spray with Monterey Liqui-Cop® and Horticultural Oil.
 Please see our individual fruit tree care guides for specific details.

-- Susceptible fruits include apples, pears and loquats.
+- Susceptible fruits include Apples, Pears and Loquats.
 Prune blackened branches out about 9 inches below infected wood and destroy.
 Sterilize pruners after each cut.
-Spray tree with Liqui-Cop (same as #1) before buds turn green and ½ -1 tsp at 5-7 day intervals when in bloom.
+Spray tree with Monterey Liqui-Cop® (same as #1) before buds turn green and one-half to one and one-half teaspoons at 5-7 day intervals when in bloom.

-- Apply wettable or dusting sulphur at 6, 12 and 18 inches of shoot growth (3 initial applications), then at 2 to 3 week intervals until the fruit softens.
+- Apply wettable or dusting Sulphur at 6, 12 and 18 inches of shoot growth (three initial applications), then at two to three week intervals until the fruit softens.
 Thin foliage to increase air circulation.

-- For Coddling moth worms in the Apples or Pears Spray with Sevin after all flower petals have dropped and then again one month later.
+- For codling moth worms in the Apples or Pears spray with GardenTech Sevin® after all flower petals have dropped and then again one month later.

-- Use Fung-Onil, sulphur dust or wettable sulphur 2 to 3 weeks before harvest.
-Do not use sulphur on apricots.
+- Use Bonide® Fung-Onil™, dusting Sulphur or wettable Sulphur two to three weeks before harvest.
+Do not use Sulphur on Apricots.

-- Spray with Sevin when adults are first detected in pheromone traps and one month later.
+- Spray with GardenTech Sevin® when adults are first detected in pheromone traps.
+Spray again one month later.

 - Insert a stiff wire into larvae hole (see Frass) to kill larvae.
-Spray area with Sevin in May and again in July
+Spray area with GardenTech Sevin® in May and again in July

 Adapted from Ogawa & English (1991), Diseases of Temperate Zone Tree Fruit & Nut Crops, UC Extension Publication 3345 and Flint (1998), Pests of the Garden and Small Farm, 2nd Ed., UC Extension Publication 3332.
 These publications can be ordered from the San Mateo County Office of the University of California Cooperative Extension at 650-726-9059.
 Please also see our Information Sheets for Individual Fruit Trees.